SkyNet-Solutions/iot-gateway-samples/java/gateway-samples/README.md

 **Note:** If there is an Error, try extracting the ibmwiotp.jar present in target/classes directory to the same location and run again.
 Remember the jar must be extracted in the same location.

-* In order to push the command to blink the LED, one need to start the sample application present in the sample, Run the following command to start the application sample,
+* In order to push the command to blink the LED, one need to start the sample application present in the sample.

+* Modify the application.properties file with the Organization details, then,

+* Run the following command to start the application sample,

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.client.application.SampleApplication"`

 ----

-### Running ManagedRasPiGateway Sample
+### Running ManagedRasPiGateway Sample outside Eclipse

 **Gateway Device Management(DM)** capabilities are demonstrated in this sample by managing the Arduino Uno device through the Raspberry Pi Gateway.
 If you do not have Raspberry Pi and Arduino UNO, don’t worry, you can still follow the sample to connect your device as a gateway and manage one or more attached devices.
 In this case, you can use your Windows or Linux server as the gateway instead of Raspberry Pi.
 Also, the sample has a simulator in place of Arduino UNO to respond to gateway requests.
 Refer to [this recipe](https://developer.ibm.com/recipes/tutorials/raspberry-pi-as-managed-gateway-in-watson-iot-platform-part-1/) for more information about the sample and how to run the sample in detail?